acutario/frankt/guides/Concepts.md

 </button>
 ```

 In the previous example, the `data-frankt-action` data attribute ties the button to Frankt.
-Clicking on the button triggers Frankt and sends the `example:say-hello` message to the backend.
+Clicking on the button triggers Frankt event and sends the `example:say-hello` message to the backend.

 ## Responses